Kong/docs.konghq.com/README.md

   * Generate documentation for all the modules in your PDK (where possible) and put in a folder inside your version docs

-## Documenting your contributed extension
+## Listing Your Extension in the Kong Catalog

 We encourage developers to contribute their custom extensions back to the community, with documentation hosted on the Kong website for ready access.
 In order to contribute docs for an extension:

 1. Clone the Kong docs repository at https://github.com/Kong/docs.konghq.com.
-1. Create a publsher directory at`_app/_catalog/`, such as `_app/_catalog/your-last-name` or `_app/_catalog/company-name`.
+1. Create a publsher directory at`_app/_catalog/`, such as `_app/_catalog/your-name` or `_app/_catalog/company-name`.
 1. Create a subdirectory for your plugin under this publisher directory, such as `_app/_catalog/your-name/your-extension`.
 1. Copy the file at `_init/my-extension/index.md` to your new path.
 1. Edit this new `index.md` template file as directed in the comments.

-**Tip:** Refer to exiting extensions in filling out the template.
+**Tip:** Refer to existing extensions in filling out the template.

 ### Writing plugin documentation

-Plugins are now documented as extensions under `app/plugins`.
+Plugins are now documented as extensions under `app/_catalog/` using the same conventions and format, with some additional parameters to fill out.
-They use a YAML-based system to generate many of the sections on each plugin page.
 Please look at the existing plugins for examples.
 Fields are:

 * `description` - text to be added in the Description section.
 Use YAML's [pipe notation](https://stackoverflow.com/questions/15540635/what-is-the-use-of-pipe-symbol-in-yaml)